luluzhou1/alinush.github.io/_posts/2023-02-05-Why-you-should-probably-never-sort-your-Merkle-trees-leaves.md

 Furthermore, actually achieving the best-case proof size complexity in an implementation can be tricky: the developer must efficiently batch the fetching of the two Merkle proofs from disk or memory, taking care never to fetch the same sibling hash twice (or waste I/O).

+## Probably use a Merkle trie

+This deserves its own post, but here are the key reasons **you should probably use a Merkle trie**:

+ - Tries are an intuitive data structure
+ - Tries do not require rotations to keep the tree well-balanced
+ - Merkle tries offer **strong (non)membership soundness**
+ - Merkle tries are relatively-easy to implement

+There are of course some disadvantages too, but I find them negligible:

+ - Tries require a bit more hash computations to determine the path of an element in the tree (during insertion, updates, proof verification, etc.)
+ - Tries have some tricky edge-cases when implementing (e.g., inserting two elements whose first $k$ bits collide in an empty trie)
+ + Tries have some tricky edge-cases for proving non-membership
+     + e.g., when proving non-membership of $e$, either a leaf exists along $e$'s path but it's for the wrong element, or no leaf exists at all
+     - This edge case arises in the simplest implementation of tries, which do not ensure the tree is **full** (i.e., _fullness_ means every node other than the leaves has two children)
+ - Tries are vulnerable to adversarial insertions: an adversary can search for a key whose insertion depth will be very large
+    + However, to achieve depth $k$, the adversary will have to compute $2^k$ hashes, which gets expensive quickly.

+{: .info}
+In fact, some folks argue that the best trie implementation is via [critbit trees](https://cr.yp.to/critbit.html)[^alnoki].
+Unfortunately, I do not know enough about their benefits, especially when Merkleized, but this is probably very much worth exploring.

 ## Conclusion

 Hopefully, this post gave you enough context on the problems of this popular sorted-leaves Merkle tree construction.